Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: Training Simulation Environment

-OpenAI developed Gym and Gymnasium providing a simplified environment for fast testing RL algorithms with the simplified bipedal model.
-Also, RoboCup serves as a platform for RL research and development.
-On the other hand, MuJoCo and Gazebo developed by DeepMind respectively are comprehensive physics engines that support robotics research and development, along with other applications needing physics simulation.
-Isaac Gym, a cutting-edge physics simulation and RL framework developed by NVIDIA, is a high-performance platform for training agents in intricate and lifelike environments.
+OpenAI developed Gym and Gymnasium to provide lightweight environments for rapid testing of RL algorithms, including simplified bipedal locomotion models.
+RoboCup also serves as a benchmark platform for RL research and development in multi-agent settings.

+For physics-based simulation, MuJoCo, developed by DeepMind, and Gazebo are widely used platforms that support a range of robotics research tasks.
+NVIDIA’s Isaac Gym, although now deprecated, played an important role as a high-performance GPU-based simulator for training agents in complex environments.
+Its successors, such as Isaac Lab and Orbit, continue to evolve as modern RL and robotics frameworks.

-One of the most crucial things is the parallelisation strategy and GPU simulations.
-For instance, Isaac Gym was developed to maximise the throughput of physics-based machine learning algorithms with particular emphasis on simulations that require large numbers of environment instances executing in parallel.
-Running the physics simulation on GPU can result in significant speedups, especially for large scenes with thousands of individual actors.
+One of the most crucial aspects is the parallelisation strategy and GPU simulation.
+For instance, Isaac Gym was developed to maximise the throughput of physics-based machine learning algorithms, with particular emphasis on simulations requiring large numbers of environment instances executing in parallel.
+Running the physics simulation on a GPU can result in significant speed-ups, especially for large scenes with thousands of individual actors.

 \end{appendices}

 \ifCLASSOPTIONcaptionsoff

 \fi